Menu

 Emu Mountain is, however, right next to big brother Mount Coolum and just outside Coolum Beach.
 Not around Noosa as such.

-It’s not very high but you’ll get fabulous 360ยฐ views along the coast and especially towards Mount Coolum.
-Plus, it’s usually fairly quiet, and thus unlikely that you’ll have to contend with any crowds.
+It’s not very high or long but you’ll get fabulous 360° views along the coast and especially towards Mount Coolum.

 Coastal views from Emu Mountain, Noosa National Park

-You could turn this walk into a slightly longer loop by returning along the alternative trail, which then joins with the Hakea track.
 You’ll end up at a different entrance to the park but just walk along Havana Road East to get back to where you started.

 It’s not a very big area, you won’t get lost.

-3. MOUNT COOLUM | MOUNT COOLUM NATIONAL PARK
+4. MOUNT COOLUM SUMMIT | MOUNT COOLUM NATIONAL PARK

 BASIC TRAIL INFO

-Distance: 1.6km return
+DISTANCE: 1.6km return

 Don’t expect to be on your own here, Mount Coolum’s many steps are very popular for exercise nuts and families alike.

-Even if you’re slow and need to take lots of breaks climbing up to the summit, it probably won’t take more than 30-40 minutes going up.
-The views from the top are splendid, especially now that more viewing spots have been sectioned off.
+Even if you’re slow and need to take lots of breaks climbing up to the summit, it probably won’t take more than 30-45 minutes going up.

 Views from Mount Coolum